 The Block Printing & Clay Connection

 Printmaker/Ceramic Artist Kim Cunningham will lead a workshop in carving one-of-a-kind block print stamps which will be used to texture clay slabs for creative clay constructions.
-Participants will design and carve at least two small rubber stamps, which they will begin by stamping on paper before moving on to clay slabs.
-The slabs will then be used to make coasters, tiles and vessels.
+Participants will design and carve at least two small rubber stamps, which they will then stamp on paper before moving on to clay slabs.
+The slabs will be used to make coasters and tiles, and can be re-used in future independent projects.
 Each participant should come away with several unique pieces.
 (2 sessions; 9 hours total) Some experience with Clay Recommended.
-Space is Limited to 9 students.
+Space is Limited to 8 students.

-Rubber stamp/Linoleum-style blocks will be provided, as well as choice of White or Brown Laguna Stoneware clay, Oxides, Glaze Materials, both Bisque & Glaze Firings (cone 6).
+Rubber stamp/Linoleum-style blocks will be provided, as well as Laguna Stoneware clay, Oxides, Glaze Materials, both Bisque & Glaze Firings (cone 6).
+Work finished during the workshop sessions will be fired and ready for pick-up one month after the workshop glazing session.

 What to Bring:

-Clay Tools, such as Kemper Pottery Tool Kit (https://www.baileypottery.com/c-090-002.html) is available online, though basic tools will be available for use during the workshop sessions.
+We recommend purchasing your own basic clay tool set, such as the Kemper Pottery Tool Kit (https://www.baileypottery.com/c-090-002.html) though these basic tools will be available for use during the workshop sessions.

 Instructor Bio: